ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 ```

 This function returns the 'configuration level' of the add-on.
 This can be
-* 'system' for pre installed add-on which are distributed together with the application
+* 'system' for pre installed add-ons which are distributed together with the application
 * 'shared' for add-ons in the public or shared folder configured in the applications preferences or
 * 'user' for user level add-ons installed for the current user only.